agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 **Note:** Dependency projects must be available in Rules Editor to make dependency work.

-For more information on project and module dependencies, see the **Project and Module dependencies** section in [OpenL Tablets Reference Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/).
+For more information on project and module dependencies, see the [OpenL Tablets Reference Guide > Project and Module Dependencies](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/#project-and-module-dependencies).

 ### Viewing Tables